lnsphnplt/dc_project/README.md

 * 04-Data_processing
     * provides the scripts necessairy to calculate the descriptors localy or on euler cluster

+* 05-Loggistic_logistic regression
+    * Logistic regression

+* 06-SVM
+    * Support vector machine

+* 07-KNN
+    * K-nearest neighbours

+* 08-RFC
+    * Random forest classifier

+* Workflow
+    * contains all data relevant to snakemake

+* EmergencyStop.txt
+    * execute if docker acts up

+* StartVirtualEnv.py
+    * Execute to create the development environement we used

+* Unified-final
+    * Final sqlite database with all the calculated descriptors and sequences

 ## Snakemake
 For optimal reproducablity this entire project can be run via snakemake.
 However there are some caviats and things to adress: